ronomon/hash-table/README.md

 ## Motivation

-Why not use a vanilla Javascript object as a hash table?
+Why not use a vanilla Javascript object (or Set or Map) as a hash table?

-* A vanilla object has no interface to pre-allocate table capacity in advance.
+* A vanilla object has no interface to pre-allocate table capacity in advance, and a Set or Map constructor only accepts an iterable.
 If the Javascript engine's underlying implementation of a vanilla object is a hash table, then a vanilla object must resize multiple times (copying every key and value multiple times) while you insert millions of elements.

 * A vanilla object has no concept of binary keys.
 Encoding binary keys as hexadecimal or Base64 strings is slow, and Javascript strings have additional